Sid Ryan: Work with New Democratic Party

 Carrie's campaign denied being involved, with manager Andrew Morin suggesting that the leaflet was a product of union squabbling over an endorsement by the Canadian Auto Workers.
 Morin and Ryan stated that the two campaigns were otherwise on good terms.
 Elections Canada laid two charges of breaching the Elections Act against Clarke, while Ryan also filed a civil suit.
 Clarke was later found innocent of the Elections Canada charges and filed a counter-suit against Ryan.
 Ryan was successful with his lawsuit against Clarke and the Judge ordered Clarke to take out a quarter page ad in The Oshawa This Week newspaper apologising to Ryan and his family for defaming him in the flyer.
 Clarke was also ordered to pay a sum of money to a charity of Ryan's choice.
 Ryan alleged that Clarke was working on Carrie's 2006 campaign, which Morin had earlier denied.

 In the 2007 Ontario provincial election, Ryan challenged Ouellette for the second time, losing by over 2500 votes, a larger margin than in 2003.

 Ryan considered running for the leadership of the federal NDP in 2017 but declined due to his not being able to speak French, and instead endorsed Niki Ashton.

 OMERS and Bill 206

 For more than 10 years Ryan waged a battle with the provincial government to change the governance of the OMERS pension plan.
 Ryan wanted the government to allow the stakeholders to have control over investments and day-to-day governance of the plan.
 Pension surpluses were not being used to raise pensions for some plan members.

 In 2006, Ryan threatened a political strike after Premier Dalton McGuinty brought in Bill 206, which would change the administration of OMERS but would not fully address CUPE's concerns.
 However, this met with resistance from a small number of CUPE locals.
 The employer organization AMO (Association of Municipalities Ontario), together with OMERS administrators fought, to stop Ryan's campaign.
 McGuinty agreed to make some changes to address CUPE's concerns but refused to withdraw the bill.
-In September 2008, Ryan was appointed to the Board of Directors of OMERS.
-OMERS is the 4th largest pension plan in Canada with assets of around $50B.